Supporting and embracing neurodiversity at work

-Rather than bracketing neurodiverse individuals based on ‘deficits’ and ‘disorders’, organisations are realising the benefits of employing people with different, often rare areas of strength—people who are extraordinary in both senses of the word.
-Greta Thunberg (Asperger’s), Simone Biles (ADHD), Pokémon creator Satoshi Tajiri (ASD) and Richard Branson (dyslexia) can all be considered neurodiverse.
+Organisations are increasingly realising the benefits of neuro-inclusion and importance of supporting neurodiverse employees.
+Employing people with different, often rare areas of strength, can offer businesses new perspectives and innovation.
+Greta Thunberg (Asperger’s), Simone Biles (ADHD), Pokémon creator Satoshi Tajiri (ASD) and Richard Branson (Dyslexia) can all be considered neurodiverse.
 Ultimately, advancing neurodiversity at work means embracing the fact that we all think differently, and that’s no bad thing.

 Supporting Neurodiversity